Herve-obe/Veriflow/src/Veriflow.Desktop/docs/Veriflow_User_Guide.md

 2. Select media files
 3. View metadata
 4. Load to Player or other modules

+**Editing Metadata**:
+1. Select a media file.
+2. Click the **Edit Metadata** button at the bottom of the metadata panel.
+3. Modify the available fields (Scene, Take, Tape, etc.) in the popup window.
+4. Click **Save** to write changes back to the file's BWF/iXML headers (WAV/BWF only).

 ### PLAYER
 **Purpose**: Professional playback with frame-accurate control.